orlicekm/CsharpCourse/Lectures/Lecture02/PITCHME.md

 ```

 +++
-### Why Geneerics
+### Why Generics
 * **Reusable across different types**
-  * i.e. we need a stack for multiple types:
+  * i.e., we need a *stack* for multiple types, we can use:
-    * Generics
+    * **Generics**, or
-    * Separate version of the class for every required element type
+    * Have a separate version, of the same class, for every encapsulated type, or
       *  (e.i., `IntStack`, `StringStack` etc..)
-    * Stack that is generalized by using object:
+    * Have *stack* that is generalized by using object:
+      * ValueType requires boxing,
+      * down-casting that cannot not be checked at compile time

 ```C#
 public class ObjectStack
 {